leonyuhanov/WOWPixelDriver/README.md

 * bytesPerLed: Set to 3 for Neopixels/SK6812/WS2812 or 4 for APA102/SK9822
 * maxSPIFrequency: The Default SPI Clock Frequency in (Mhz/1000000) for Driving Clocked Pixels (default is 10 which is 10Mhz).
 If you are using Neopixels leave this set to 10.
   * In reality your pixel layout may require a much lower drive speed.
 When starting out set this to 1(for 1Mhz) and ramp it up as you go
-* controllerMACAddress: The MAC Address of the Controller Modules "WIFI_STA"
+* controllerMAC: The MAC Address of the Controller Modules "WIFI_STA"
   * You will be provided with the MAC address
   * If you want ot use your own ESP8266 module you will need to identify its WIFI_STA address.
 Use [this code](https://github.com/leonyuhanov/WOWPixelDriver/blob/master/Utilities/GetControllerMAC.ino) it will print the MAC address to the serial console and halt
+* driverMAC: The MAC Address of the Driver modules "WIFI_STA"
+  * You will be provided with the MAC address
 * maskMap: The pixel map array you created in the template file, you can simply paste the text from the pixel map template

 The Uploader code will look something like this for the example we will be working with: